Skip to Content

 Board of Directors Committees

-- ČEZ, a. s., Plant Safety Committee, which, among other things, deals with matters concerning the safety of ČEZ, a. s., nuclear facilities, especially as regards compliance with integrated requirements for nuclear safety, radiation protection and technical safety, radiation situation monitoring, radiological emergency management, and security; it also debates matters concerning statutory and regulatory changes and their impact on nuclear safety management, the condition of onsite safety of nuclear facilities, safety culture, and allocation of resources to ensure an appropriate level of nuclear safety.
+• Plant Safety Committee od ČEZ, a. s., which, among other things, deals with matters concerning the safety of nuclear facilities of ČEZ, a. s., especially as regards compliance with integrated requirements for nuclear safety, radiation protection and technical safety, radiation situation monitoring, radiological emergency management, and security; it also discusses matters concerning statutory and regulatory changes and their impact on nuclear safety management, the condition of on-site safety of nuclear facilities, safety culture, and allocation of resources to ensure an appropriate level of nuclear safety.
 The Committee is an advisory body to the Chairman of the Board of Directors (Chief Executive Officer).

-- CEZ Group Security Committee, which, among other things, deals with CEZ Group security policies, strategies, and objectives, selected activities, threats, risks, analyses of security incidents, and proposed security requirements, corrective measures, and priorities or conditions for their implementation.
+• CEZ Group Security Committee, which, among other things, deals with CEZ Group’s security policies, strategies, and objectives, selected activities, threats, risks, analyses of security incidents, and proposed security requirements, corrective measures, and priorities or conditions for their implementation.
 The Committee is an advisory body to the Chairman of the Board of Directors (Chief Executive Officer).

-- Risk Committee, which deals with matters concerning CEZ Group’s risk management, in particular, adopts recommendations and opinions in the field of integrated risk management system, in the field of venture capital management, in the field of oversight of internal risk management, and in the field of monitoring of the overall impact of risks on CEZ Group’s value.
-The Risk Committee is an advisory body to the member of the Board of Directors in charge of the Finance Division (Chief Financial Officer).
+• Risk Committee, which deals with matters concerning CEZ Group’s risk management, in particular, adopts recommendations and opinions in the field of integrated risk management system, in the field of venture capital management, in the field of oversight of internal risk management, and in the field of monitoring of the overal impact of risks on CEZ Group’s value.
+The Risk Committee is an advisory body to the member of the Board of Directors in charge of the Finance Division (Head of the Finance Division).

-- Nuclear Energy Division Safety Committee, established to provide support for operational safety management at ČEZ’s nuclear power plants.
-The Committee is an advisory body to the member of the Board of Directors in charge of the Nuclear Energy Division (Chief Nuclear Officer).
+• Nuclear Energy Division Safety Committee, established to provide support for operational safety management at ČEZ’s nuclear power plants; its activities constitute one of the forms of self-evaluation of the license holder as well as a form of strengthening of the safety culture; the Committee is an advisory body to the member of the Board of Directors in charge of the Nuclear Energy Division (Head of the Nuclear Energy Division).

-- Strategic IT Committee, created on account of the ever-growing importance of matters concerning information technology for the further growth of CEZ Group’s business and the resulting requirements for CEZ Group IT coordination and direction.
-The Committee deals with the strategy and overall architecture of key IT platforms.
-The committee is an advisory body to the member of the Board of Directors in charge of the Finance Division (Chief Financial Officer).
+• Strategic IT Committee, created on account of the evergrowing importance of matters concerning information technology for the further growth of CEZ Group’s business and the resulting requirements for CEZ Group IT coordination and direction.
+The Committee addresses, among other things, overall IT strategy and governance and the architecture of key IT platforms; the Committee is an advisory body to the member of the Board of Directors in charge of the Finance Division (Head of the Finance Division).

 Supervisory Board Position and Powers